 For a little background, silica is one of the most important trace elements in our body; the human body typically holds seven grams of silica, which is much more than any other mineral, even iron or magnesium.
-For this reason, it's crucial that we consume enough silica to help our bodies function and absorb minerals properly.
+For this reason, it's crucial that we maintain enough silica to help our bodies function and absorb minerals properly.
 As it turns out, it's also been purported to strengthen our hair.

 Read on to learn all about my dirt-drinking experiment for longer, stronger hair (fingers crossed).

 What Is Diatomaceous Earth?

 Only purchase food-grade diatomaceous earth, as the non-food-grade variety is used in pest control and to clean pool filters.
-That type of diatomaceous earth has been heated, changing its structure, and should not be ingested.
+That type of diatomaceous earth has likely been treated with heat or chemicals and should not be ingested.

 Potential Benefits of Diatomaceous Earth